swaldman/untemplate-doc/README.md

 want my specification language to be straightforward Scala.

 _Untemplate_ is my attempt to create the thinnest possible template veneer over vanilla Scala 3.
-An untemplate is just a text file that optionally includes any of precisely four special delimeters:
+An untemplate is just a text file that optionally includes any of four special delimeters:

 | Delimeter | Description |
 | --- | --- |